Rudolph Lewis (bass-baritone): Carl Rosa, touring and later London roles

-In 1893 Lewis left the D'Oyly Carte Company to join the Carl Rosa Opera Company where he played Ramfis in Aida, one of the Anabaptists in The Prophet and one of the Knights in Tannhäuser.
+In 1893 Lewis left the D'Oyly Carte Company and joined the Carl Rosa Opera Company where he played Ramfis in Aida, one of the Anabaptists in The Prophet and one of the Knights in Tannhäuser.
 He then toured the British provinces in Edwardian musical comedies, playing the Vizier in Morocco Bound (1894–95), Moran in Robbery Under Arms (1895), John Brown in The Shop Girl (1896), in Skipped by the Light of the Moon (1897), John Mayfield in Kitty (1897) and Donald in Little Miss Nobody (1899).
 In January 1900 he played Dido Bunce in Two Little Vagabonds by George R. Sims at the Adelphi Theatre.

 After this, he rejoined D'Oyly Carte and toured in The Rose of Persia as the Royal Executioner, from April to December 1900.
 In the 1901 census Lewis described himself as a Professor of Music.
 Also in 1901 he returned to the Savoy where he was a chorister in The Emerald Isle, appearing in some performances as Sergeant Pincher.
 He next played So-Hi there in the shortened version of The Willow Pattern that played as the curtain raiser to the 1901 to 1902 revival of Iolanthe.
 Next, in Merrie England (April 1902), he created the part of the Tinker and then played Jem Johnson in January 1903 in the original production of A Princess of Kensington before playing the role on tour in May 1903.